sobanakram/rails_api_template/README.md

 1. Clone this repo
 2. Install PostgreSQL in case you don't have it
+3. Run bootstrap.sh with the name of your your project like `./bootstrap.sh my_awesome_project`
 3. Create your `database.yml` and `application.yml` file
 4. `bundle install`
 5. Generate a secret key with `rake secret` and paste this value into the `application.yml`.